Frank Swedlove

 Throughout her career, Ms. Martin held progressively more senior roles at Blue Cross Life, including Appointed Actuary, where she was responsible for the valuation of reserves and capital adequacy, and most recently Vice-President and Chief Actuary.
 Ms. Martin also worked for Medavie Blue Cross where she held the position of Vice-President, Actuary.

-Ms. Martin is a Fellow of the Canadian Institute of Actuaries and of the Society of Actuaries and holds a BMath Honors degree from the University of Waterloo.
+Ms. Martin is a Fellow of the Canadian Institute of Actuaries and holds a BMath Honors degree from the University of Waterloo.

 Ms. Martin served as a Director on the Board of Blue Cross Life and the Board of the Canadian Drug Insurance Pooling Corporation and was a member of the Advisory Council for the UPEI School of Mathematical and Computational Sciences.
 She obtained her ICD.D designation in 2019.